tgbot-collection/ytdlbot/README.md

 -----
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Can't deploy?
-Fork to your personal account and deploy it there!
+If you are having trouble deploying, you can fork the project to your personal account and deploy it from there.

 **Starting November 28, 2022, free Heroku Dynos, free Heroku Postgres, and free Heroku Data for Redis® plans will no longer be available.**